cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

       });
     });

 For this to pass we need to add REINDEX to the list of DDL and DML keywords in the file `sqlParseSupport.js` next to the generated parser (`desktop/core/src/desktop/js/parse/sql/postgresql/sqlParseSupport.js/`).
 Find the function `parser.suggestDdlAndDmlKeywords` and add ‘REINDEX’ to the keywords array.
-Now run `npm run test` and the three tests should pass.
+Now run `npm run test -- postgresqlAutocompleteParser.test.js` and the three tests should pass.

-Before you continue further be sure to remove the ‘f’ from ‘fdescribe’ in the spec to allow all other tests to run.
-Note that in this case there will be two new failing tests where the keyword ‘REINDEX’ has to be added.
+Before you continue further, note that in this case there will be two new failing tests where the keyword ‘REINDEX’ has to be added.

 In order to use the newly generated parsers we have to add them to the webpack bundles: